-Construction Design Planning Study Concept Development Project Funding (A) KRPD secured \$10M in funding for a second rail loop for KRPD#1 from IDOT and the Illinois Economic Development Administration, and an additional \$8M from MARAD for the other upgrades.
-(B) Received an additional \$4,323,800 in March 2023 through IDOT's Competitive Freight Program for congestion reduction and safety engineering and construction.
-Location: New Athens, Illinois; Red Bud, Illinois Estimated Cost: \$29 million Owner: Kaskaskia Regional Port District Contact: Ed Weilbacher, General Manager, (618) 282-3807 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
+Project Funding (A) KRPD secured \$10 million in funding for a second rail loop for KRPD#1 from IDOT and the Illinois Economic Development Administration,(EDA), an additional \$8 million from MARAD for other upgrades and a \$2 million special appropriation from the State of Illinois.
+(B) Received an additional \$4,323,800 in March 2023 through IDOT's Competitive Freight Program for congestion reduction and safety engineering and construction, \$1.7 million in funding from EDA and a \$1.1 million local match from the state of Illinois.
+Location: New Athens, Baldwin and Fayetteville, Illinois Estimated Cost: \$45 million (Partially Funded) Owner: Kaskaskia Regional Port District Contact: Ed Weilbacher, General Manager, (618) 282-3807 The St. Louis Regional Freightway conducted a regional needs analysis to identify network constraints.
 Projects were evaluated based on five primary criteria: safety and security in travel, efficiency impact, multimodal impact, economic impact, and project readiness.
 Based on the criteria, the following project addresses regional freight needs and is considered a high priority for the region.
 Project Need: Kaskaskia Regional Port District (KRPD) is the fifteenth largest inland port district in the country.
 The Port owns several facilities and partners with operators who lease, develop, and operate within the facilities.
 In addition to existing terminals, the Port is developing the new Fayetteville Port, which will serve as the closest river terminal to Scott Air Force Base and provide an additional 128 acres for development.
 Two other ports (KRPD #1 and KRPD #2) are also slated for upgrades and expansion to handle new commodities.
 Project Impact: The projects provide improvements to meet existing customer needs and attract new industrial opportunities.
 The projects would enhance economic development opportunities on the Kaskaskia River, the fastest growing tributary in the inland waterway system.
 Tonnage on the Kaskaskia River is expected to double by 2024.
 Project Description (A) Add Second Rail Loop Track and Upgrades to Lead Rail Track and Railyard at Port Terminal #1 (New Athens): Port Terminal #1 (River Mile 24.5) was constructed in the late 1970s to handle outbound coal.
 Over the years, more than 50 million tons of coal have been shipped through the facility.
 In the 1990s, the coal mines closed and this outbound terminal was out of service.
 Since then, a new inbound conveyor was installed to supply scrubber stone to the Prairie State Power Plant.
 Recently, other business prospects indicated interest in shipping outbound products through the facility, which would require structural upgrades, new conveyor belts, electrical upgrades, and other improvements.
 Kaskaskia Regional Port District Improvements (IL) Partially Programmed for Construction